ccubed/AngelBot/docs/source/AniList.rst

 asuer [username or id]
     Pulls the details of another user

-anotifications
-    **OAUTH Required**: Pulls up to 10 notifications off your profile

 apeople [query]
     Searches AniList for users with names that match query